-The Future of Artificial Intelligence in Cardiology
+The Future of Artificial Intelligence in Cardiovascular Care

 Move aside, Captain Kirk.
-The light placed on artificial intelligence in the field of medicine grows increasingly bright, illuminating opportunity across all specialties.
+The light placed on artificial intelligence (AI) in the field of medicine grows increasingly bright, illuminating opportunity across all specialties.
 It’s a mission fueled with possibility, with promising research already being developed.

-Rethinking the Stethoscope?
+Rethinking the Stethoscope

 “If proven effective, Eko’s platform could be a much simpler, lower-cost way to identify patients with heart disease,” says James Thomas, MD, director of the Center for Heart Valve Disease at Bluhm Cardiovascular Institute.
 “We are looking to support and advance work that broadens access to the best diagnostic tools in health care, regardless of whether a patient lives in the city, a more rural area or even in a remote locale in the developing world.
 Deep learning provides that expert knowledge, regardless of a patient’s location.”

 Despite serving as an icon in medicine for two centuries, the stethoscope can be a challenging tool for healthcare providers to master.
 It takes a highly trained professional to separate subtle abnormalities from normal heart sounds.
 Using AI for cardiac screening in the Eko cardiac monitoring platform would allow general practitioners to be able to detect heart murmurs or life-threatening disease.
+Northwestern Medicine is continuing to explore opportunities to expand the Eko trial.

-Improving Cardiac Imaging
+Better Cardiac Imaging

 “Deep learning will have a profound impact in cardiac imaging in the future, and the ability to simplify acquisition will be a tremendous advantage to bring echocardiograms to the point-of-care in primary care offices,” says Patrick M. McCarthy, MD, chief of cardiac surgery at Northwestern Memorial Hospital.